This post may contain affiliate links. Please read our disclosure policy.

 This makes 2-3 pancakes, about 4 inches in diameter.

-1. In a bowl, whisk the egg, milk, melted butter, and vanilla (if using).
+1. In a bowl, whisk together the egg, milk, melted butter, and vanilla (if using).

 2. Add the pancake mix and stir until just combined.
-If the batter is too thick, add a little more milk.
+If the batter seems too thick, add a splash more milk.

-3. Heat 1/2 tablespoon butter in a skillet over medium heat.
+3. Heat 1/2 tablespoon of butter in a skillet over medium heat.

-4. Pour about 3/4 cup of batter onto the skillet for each pancake.
+4. Pour about 3/4 cup of batter into the skillet for each pancake.

-5. Cook until bubbles form on the surface and the bottom is golden, about 3 minutes.
+5. Cook until bubbles form on top and the bottom is golden, about 3 minutes.

-6. Flip and cook for another minute until the other side is golden brown.
+6. Flip and cook the other side for about 1 minute, until golden brown.

-7. Transfer to a plate and repeat with the remaining batter.
-Serve with butter, syrup, fresh fruit, or your favorite toppings.
+Serve with butter, homemade pancake syrup, fresh fruit, or your favorite toppings.

 Nutrition